Is Colmar France Worth Visiting + Photo Diary

-Colmar, France may not have well-known museums or famous cathedrals, but it's one of the most picture-perfect fairytale towns in Europe.
+Colmar may not have well-known museums or famous cathedrals, but it's one of the most picture-perfect fairytale towns in Europe.

 The mix of German and French culture/cuisine, famous wines, twisting water canals, and half-timbered houses make this a memorable place to visit and a photographer's delight.

 My first visit to Colmar, France was a quick stop on a river cruise.
 When we arrived, Jake and I couldn't believe our eyes.
-"Is this place even real?".
+"Is this place even real?"

 Where is Colmar, France?